tkuhlengel/Ghoster/README.md

 # Ghoster2
-A fork of ghoster, http://www.dcmembers.com/skrommel/download/ghoster/
+A significant revision of Ghoster, one of Skrommel's  http://www.dcmembers.com/skrommel/download/ghoster/

 The purpose of this fork is to improve on Ghoster's Multi-monitor funcionality, and improve some of the bugs it experiences.